 - Offer two scheduled feedings a day.

-- Food is only offered for 10 minutes, after that, the food is taken away.
+- Food is only offered for 10 minutes; then, the food is removed.

 Step 3: Sit before I Feed You